…to Aid in Understanding Article V

 Numerous articles are available on the background of Article V and the history of conventions of states/colonies.

-Dozens of well-researched papers and publications are available providing current guidance on Article V issues.
+Dozens of well-researched papers and publications providing current guidance on Article V issues.
+Research by topic:

 This list includes a sampling of the numerous books have been written about the Constitution with varying emphasis on Article V.